-Setting this to a low value will encourage additional TCP traffic to the nameserver.
+Setting this to a low value encourages additional TCP traffic to the name server.

-masterfile-format

-Specifies the file format of zone files (see Section 5.3).
-The default value is text, which is the standard textual representation, except for slave zones, in which the default value is raw.
-Files in other formats than text are typically expected to be generated by the named-compilezone tool, or dumped by named.
+masterfile-format This specifies the file format of zone files (see Additional File Formats).
+The default value is text, which is the standard textual representation, except for secondary zones, in which the default value is raw.
+Files in formats other than text are typically expected to be generated by the named-compilezone tool, or dumped by named.

-Note that when a zone file in a different format than text is loaded, named may omit some of the checks which would be performed for a file in the text format.
+Note that when a zone file in a format other than text is loaded, named may omit some of the checks which are performed for a file in the text format.
 In particular, check-names checks do not apply for the raw format.
 This means a zone file in the raw format must be generated with the same check level as that specified in the named configuration file.
 Also, map format files are loaded directly into memory via memory mapping, with only minimal checking.

-This statement sets the masterfile-format for all zones, but can be overridden on a perzone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.
+This statement sets the masterfile-format for all zones, but can be overridden on a per-zone or per-view basis by including a masterfile-format statement within the zone or view block in the configuration file.

-masterfile-style

-Specifies the formatting of zone files during dump when the masterfile-format is text.
-(This option is ignored with any other masterfile-format.)
+masterfile-style This specifies the formatting of zone files during dump when the masterfile-format is text.
+This option is ignored with any other masterfile-format.

-When set to relative, records are printed in a multi-line format with owner names expressed relative to a shared origin.
+When set to relative, records are printed in a multi-line format, with owner names expressed relative to a shared origin.
 When set to full, records are printed in a single-line format with absolute owner names.
 The full format is most suitable when a zone file needs to be processed automatically by a script.
 The relative format is more human-readable, and is thus suitable when a zone is to be edited by hand.
 The default is relative.

-max-recursion-depth

-Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
-Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc; if the number of indirections exceeds this value, the recursive query is terminated and returns SERVFAIL.
-The default is 7.
+- max-recursion-depth This sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
+Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc.; if the number of recursion exceeds this value, the recursive query is terminated and returns SERVFAIL.
+The default is 7. - max-recursion-queries This sets the maximum number of iterative queries that may be sent while servicing a recursive query.

-max-recursion-queries

-Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERVFAIL.
-Queries to look up top level domains such as "com" and "net" and the DNS root zone are exempt from this limitation.
-The default is 75.
+The default is 100. - notify-delay This sets the delay, in seconds, between sending sets of notify messages for a zone.
+The default is 5 seconds.